 Advanced methods to secure payment environments

-Let’s explore the measures that PSPs should take to secure digital payments.
+Let’s explore the measures and cybersecurity advisory services that PSPs should take to secure digital payments.

 Using a Secure Sockets Layer certificate is a must for any digital financial transaction.
 When users deal with a payment solution that has an SSL icon, they’re guaranteed a secure connection and encryption of their card data.
 Any reputable payment solution should receive an SSL certificate from an SSL certificate issuer or certificate authority.
 An SSL issuer is an organization that has been audited and granted the right to issue security and authentication standard certificates.